Is TikTok getting banned in more than 30 states in the US?

 Image: More than 30 states are banning the TikTok app.

 TikTok is a corporate and geopolitical megatrend.
-President Joe Biden approved a measure banning the hugely popular app in nine months if ByteDance, its Chinese owner, does not transfer it to a non-Chinese firm.
+President Joe Biden signed a measure that phases out the immensely popular app over nine months, unless its Chinese owner, ByteDance, divests it to an American company.

-These limitations are there to stop state government organizations, contractors, and employees from using TikTok on government-provided devices.
-It’s crucial to remember that personal devices are not subject to these limitations.
-This implies that while state workers and contractors are not allowed to use the application on state-issued devices for work-related reasons, they are still authorized to use the software on their own smartphones or tablets.
+Those restrictions aim to prevent state government agencies, contractors and employees from using TikTok on government-issued devices.
+And remember, there are no restrictions on personal devices.
+This means that while neither state workers nor contractors can fire up the application on their government-issued devices for work purposes, they are still permitted to use the software (paid or unpaid) on personal smartphones or tablets.

 bytedance tiktok